MaximeRobeyns/agnfinder/docs/source/inference.rst

 In this fork we take a slightly different approach to recovering physical parameters from photometric observations :math:`p(\theta \vert x)`.
-We first direct our attention from emulating (and speeding up) the forward model, to the main objective of recovering the physical parameters.
-We also eschew the MCMC methods used in this step in favour of a variational Bayesian attack; namely a conditional VAE---a deep conditional generative model with latent variables.
+We first direct our attention away from emulating (and speeding up) the forward model, and towards the main objective which is to recover the physical galaxy parameters.
+We also eschew the MCMC methods used in this inference step in favour of a variational Bayesian attack; namely a conditional variational autoencoder [CVAE2015]_---a deep conditional generative model with latent variables.

 We motivate the use of this model by acknowledging that the low-dimensional photometric observations (8 for the Euclid survey) are potentially weakly